cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

     ![AzureMigrate](assets/sma4_1.jpg)

 6. Select Subscription, use existing Resource group, and Provide site name as ```adventureweb```.
+   > Note: If you get error message that site name is already taken then use an unique name and proceed.

     ![AzureMigrate](assets/sma5.jpg)

 7. Select **Create new** in App service plan and no other changes.
 Click on **Migrate**.